Our Magistrates

 Prisoner.
 I say.

 Magistrate.
-Hello?
+Hullo?

 M. Oh, yes, that was where you were arrested, wasn’t it?
 Middlesex and Somerset, isn’t it?
 Rather a good match.
 I see Sammy Woods batted well.

 P. ’Myes.
 Don’t like that uppish stroke of his, though, over the bowler’s head.
-What I say is, that that length ball of Prott’S ought to be kept on the carpet all the way.
+What I say is, that that length ball of Trott’s ought to be kept on the carpet all the way.
 Don’t you think so?

 M. No, there I don’t agree with you.
 It’s a perfectly safe stroke if you lay on the wood hard enough, and Sammy always does.